 It was common there in spring and fall on Cornus stolonifera.
 It was obvious that a secondary host was utilized in the summer: all colonies in spring matured into alate viviparae and emigrated in April and May, and in September and October alate viviparae and males returned to Cornus.
 This was seen year after year.
 Since that time I have collected this aphid elsewhere, in far flung places like Moses Lake, Washington, and Jemez Springs, New Mexico.
 But, after 27 years of aphid collecting, I still have not turned up this aphid on its secondary host.
 Its short cauda has lead me to speculate that it may utilize the lower parts or underground parts of a secondary host.
 Even with this idea in mind, I have not found it anywhere but Cornus in spring and fall.
 It is locally common, and obviously widespread, but in almost all places I look at Cornus stolonifera this aphid is not apparent.
 The most obvious explanation for this patchy distribution is the aphid’s likely tie to a secondary host.
 But what is that plant??

 Blackman and Eastop imply that there may be two similar species on Cornus that might be confused under this name.
 I agree that my material differs slightly from Robinson’s original description, but I think characters such as the unusually short cauda almost certainly indicate at least a close relationship between Robinson’s M. manitobense and mine.
+Recent study of the type of Macrosiphum potentillae (Oestlund) made me hypothesize in print (Jensen and Rorabaugh, 2020) that M. potentillae and M. manitobensis are closely related.
+The latter may in fact be the primary host form of the former.

 I now have this species from Washington, Oregon, Utah, and New Mexico.